wp-plugins/wp-ultimate-csv-importer/Readme.txt

 * Added: Added more post status options
 * Added: Publish, Sticky, Private, Draft and Pending Status for whole import
 * Added: Protected status with a common password option added
-* Added: "Status as in CSV" to assign status for individual psot thorugh CSV as ID or Field Tag
+* Added: "Status as in CSV" to assign status for individual post through CSV as ID or Field Tag
 * Added: User ID and User Name support for Post author feature added
 * Added: In case of missing or false IDs post assigned to admin as draft
-* Added: Add Custom Field Textbox autofilled with CSV header tag.
+* Added: Add Custom Field Text box auto-filled with CSV header tag.
 * Added: Duplicate detection for post content and post title added as options.
 * Added: User can choose either one or both to avoid duplicate issues.
-* Improved: 6 Standard date format added as dropdown to choose.
+* Improved: 6 Standard date format added as drop down to choose.
 * Improved: Renamed post_name as post_slug to avoid confusion
 * Improved: Mapping Fields
 * Improved: Field tags are formatted to support auto mapping option (next milestone)